Mercury Montclair

-The Mercury Montclair is a series of full-size sedans that were manufactured and marketed by the Mercury division of Ford.
+The Mercury Montclair is a series of full-size sedans that were manufactured and marketed over five generations by the Mercury division of Ford.
 The nameplate was used by the division twice, from the 1955 to the 1960 model years and from the 1964 to the 1968 model years.
-While not offered as a station wagon, the Montclair was offered as two-door and four-door hardtops, four-door pillared sedan, and a two-door convertible.
+The model was offered as two-door and four-door hardtops, four-door pillared sedan, and a two-door convertible.

 Through its production, the Montclair typically served as the mid-range Mercury sedan offering; always slotted above the Monterey, at various times, the Montclair was slotted below the Turnpike Cruiser and Park Lane in the Mercury line.
-While the true origins of the nameplate are unknown by Ford historians, the consensus is that is derived from Montclair, New Jersey, an upper-class community located near its then-new Mahwah Assembly facility.
+While the true origins of the nameplate are unknown by Ford historians, the consensus is that is derived from Montclair, New Jersey, an affluent community located near its then-new Mahwah Assembly facility.

 For 1969, Mercury discontinued the Montclair, repackaging the vehicle as the Mercury Monterey Custom, which was marketed through 1974.